martinthomson/quic-tls/draft-thomson-quic-tls.md

 : This is only potentially problematic for servers, who might need to send large certificate chains.
-This is unlikely given that QUIC - like HTTP [RFC7230] - is a protocol where the server is unable to exercise the opportunity to send first.
+This is unlikely given that QUIC - like HTTP [RFC7230] - is a protocol where the server is unable to exercise the opportunity TLS presents to send first.

 : If later modifications or extensions to QUIC permit the server to send first, a client might reduce the chance of stalling due to flow control in this first